A. J. Foyt: Championship car career

 In August 1965, at the Milwaukee 200 mi Championship Car race, Foyt's rear-engined Lotus pavement car was not at the track.
 So Foyt unloaded the Offenhauser-engined dirt track car he had won the 100 mi race with at Springfield the previous day.
 He sprayed the mud off the car, installed pavement tires and a set-up for the one mile (1.6 km) oval.
 Foyt received permission to take two extra warm up laps during qualifying, as he had no time for practice.
 He then qualified the car on the pole, led the race for 18 out of 200 laps but then had to stop for a new rear tire, and finished second to Gordon Johncock, driving a rear-engined Gerhardt-Offy Indy car.

 In the 1967 Indianapolis 500, Parnelli Jones' STP-Paxton Turbocar was expected to easily defeat the field of piston engines.
 Jones lapped the field, but his car expired with three laps remaining, and Foyt inherited the lead.
-As Foyt moved through turn four on the 200th lap, he had a premonition of trouble and slowed down.
+As Foyt moved through turn four on the 200th lap, he had a premonition of trouble (and might have noticed the grandstand crowd was looking away from him and toward the start/finish line) and slowed down.
 A few hundred yards ahead of him, Carl Williams spun out as he exited turn four, triggering a five-car front-stretch accident right in front of Foyt.
 Traveling at no more than 100 mph, Foyt threaded his way through the wreckage and safely took the checkered flag.
-The race took two days to complete when rain stopped the race on the 18th lap on the first day.
+The race took two days to complete when rain stopped the race on the eighteenth lap on the first day.

 In the 1977 Indianapolis 500, Foyt ran out of fuel, and had to make a pit stop.
 He had to make up around 32 seconds on Gordon Johncock.
 Foyt made up 1.5 to 2 seconds per lap by turning up his turbo boost, which risked destroying the engine.
 Johncock's own engine expired just as Foyt had closed to within eight seconds after both drivers' final pit stops, and Foyt passed for the win.

 In 1981, Foyt was involved in an accident at the Michigan 500 and nearly lost an arm.
-It took him a while to get back to full fitness; and at the Indy 500 the following year he qualified third.
+It took him a while to get back to full fitness; and at the Indianapolis 500 the following year he qualified third.